groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/wordprocessingoptions/_index.md

 Provides options for rendering word processing documents.

 The WordProcessingOptions class provides options for rendering word processing documents in the GroupDocs.Viewer component.
 It encapsulates settings and parameters that can be used to control the rendering process and output format for word processing files.
+For details, see the [documentation][].

 Example usage: